DavidZirinsky/gptRecipes/README.md

-# gbtRecipes A Recipe Generator For Any Dish You Can Think Of  📖
+# gptRecipes A Recipe Generator For Any Dish You Can Think Of  📖

-**gbtRecipes** is a sample app that queries the OpenAI API to generate any recipe you want via the `gpt-3.5-turbo-0613` model.
+**gptRecipes** is a sample app that queries the OpenAI API to generate any recipe you want via the `gpt-3.5-turbo-0613` model.

 You'll have to provide your own Api Key as I'm not made of Money 💰
 <br>